umdenes100/ENES100ArduinoLibrary/README.md

 | TX  | Serial transmit | Arduino serial receive  |
 | RX  | Serial receive  | Arduino serial transmit |

 When choosing the pins to use for communication, there are a few things to keep in mind.
-Firstly, you will want to avoid pins 0 and 1 for communication (or for anything else).
-The RX and TX labels on those pins refer to the Arduino’s serial transmit and receive with the computer.
-If you block those pins, you will not be able to upload code to your Arduino.
-Secondly, you might not want to use PWM pins for your communication so you can save those for things like controlling your motors.
+You might not want to use PWM pins for your communication so you can save those for things like controlling your motors.
 That choice simply depends on how many PWM pins you need for your other peripherals.
-Thirdly, some pins aren't configured to transmit and recieve.
+In addition, some pins aren't configured to transmit and recieve.
 You can find out if a certain pin is suitable to transmit or recieve by looking at the datasheet for your arduino, or by uploading the example code and seeing if you are able to recieve location coordinates.

 ## Usage